ShahriyarR/py-distributed-kv/README.md

   - [x] Implement heartbeats for failure detection
   - [ ] Add automatic retries for transient failures
   - [ ] Implement leader election (Raft or similar consensus algorithm)
+- [x] Versioned Value: Track version history for each key and implement optimistic concurrency control.
 - [ ] Compression: Add support for compressing the WAL files to save disk space.
 - [ ] Conflict Resolution: Add mechanisms to resolve conflicts when multiple updates happen simultaneously.
 - [ ] Persistent Connection: Replace the HTTP-based replication with more efficient TCP connections.